xmlking/macbooksetup/docs/platforms/python/uv.md

 uv sync         # create lockfiles, install Python deps
 ```

-Git is automatically initialized and main git-related files like .gitignore and an empty README.md are generated.
+Git is automatically initialized and main git-related files like `.gitignore` and an empty `README.md` are generated.

-### Advanced Dependency Management With UV
+### Dependency Management With UV

 #### Adding initial dependencies to the project